Is IJR a Good Investment? The Case For and Against (2026)

 What are you buying with IJR?

-IJR tracks the S&P SmallCap 600 index, a basket of roughly 600 small US companies, at a 0.06% expense ratio.
+IJR tracks the S&P SmallCap 600 index, a portfolio of roughly 600 small US companies, at a 0.06% expense ratio.
 The nuance that sets it apart is the index rule requiring positive earnings for inclusion, so IJR effectively screens out unprofitable small-caps.
 Versus the Russell 2000 funds like IWM that edge has historically mattered, and versus Vanguard's VB it holds a more purely small-cap slice rather than reaching into mid-caps.

-Largest holdings (approximate as of mid-2026; verify on BlackRock iShares's fund page):
+Largest holdings (approximate as of mid-2026; verify on iShares's fund page):

 What's the case for IJR?